 1. Clarify the Language

 Language shapes our reality and gives meaning to how we identify patterns.
 Designers can inform an audience from various backgrounds through a visual interface that informs the viewer where they should direct their eyes and what to pay attention to based on universal principles.
 Debbie Millman from Design Matters said in an interview with Linda.com that “Branding in many ways is a manifestation of the human condition.
 The condition of branding reflects the condition of our culture.
-We use branding to help understand construct, to understand intention, to understand motivation, to understand people.
+We use branding to help understand construct, to understand the intention, to understand the motivation, to understand people.
 It’s a language that we rely on now to signal our afflictions [and] to telegraph our whims.
-On it’s worse day [we use branding] to project ideas about who we want other people to think we are.
-And on its best day it helps us connect with like minded people, with like minded visions and like minded values, and to feel apart of something bigger than who we are on our own.”
+On it’s the worse day [we use branding] to project ideas about who we want other people to think we are.
+And on its best day, it helps us connect with like-minded people, with like-minded visions and like-minded values, and to feel a part of something bigger than who we are on our own.”